Who is primary care for?

 Will I always see my assigned primary care provider?

-Who will see me at my next appointment?
+Who will I see at my next appointment?

-The providers you see at an appointment will depend on the needs you have that day.
+As an established patient, you see providers at your appointment based on your needs that day.
 Your team is committed to giving you exactly the care you need, in the most supportive and convenient way possible.
 You may need a nurse visit for vaccinations or an exam with a doctor or nurse practitioner to diagnose and treat an illness.

 I've heard about care teams before.
 What's different about them now?